History of Lake of the Ozarks Scout Reservation

 1960

 Sgt.
-Selvin discovers potential of Dr. Hohn’s property
+Selvin discovers the potential of Dr. Hohn’s property.

-Property transfer — Hohn Scout Reservation officially begins
+Property transfers to Lake Ozark Council.
+Hohn Scout Reservation is officially named.

 1965

-First Scouts arrive for overnight camps and weekends
+First Scouts arrive for overnight camps and weekends.
+Camp officially opened.

 1966

-First full summer camp program — six weeks of activities
+First full summer camp program — six weeks of activities.
+Fisher Lodge and the Medical Lodge were dedicated on July 17.

 2011